nus-cs2103-AY2425S1/tp/docs/DeveloperGuide.md

     1. Test case: `display 1`<br>
        Expected: Details of first student is displayed on the right panel.
 A message confirming successful display of the student is shown in the status message.

+    1. Test case: `display`<br>
+       Expected: No student is displayed.
+Error details shown in the status message.

+    1. Test case: `display x` (where x is larger than the list size) <br>
+       Expected: No student is displayed.
+Invalid student error is shown in the status message.

 ### Navigating through command history

 1. Navigating to your previous command